ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: ICCheck in a Nutshell

 \subsubsection{The CLI}

 ICCheck is distributed as a single executable file with basic usage instructions documented in its README in GitHub.
 For example, when the CLI is triggered at a Git-managed directory with a modified working tree, it outputs related code clones and missing changes as shown in \cref{f:cli}.
-ICCheck works through the following steps before outputting this result: \begin{enumerate} \item It detects whether the current directory is Git-managed and sets the found repository as the search target.
-Note that the target repository can be changed using a CLI option. \item While the before and after change snapshots can be explicitly specified via CLI options, if unspecified, the tool determines the best comparison based on the Git repository's state.
-In this case, since the working tree was modified and left uncommitted, the comparison was made between the HEAD commit and the working tree. \item It searches for clones in the post-changed snapshot (the working tree in this case).
-Clones not included in the changeset are identified as ``missing changes'' and displayed accordingly. \end{enumerate}
+In addition to the basic workflow described in \cref{s:technique-design}, the tool first checks whether the current directory is Git-managed and, if so, sets the detected repository as the search target.
+The target repository can also be changed using a CLI option.
+Although the before- and after-change snapshots can be explicitly specified via CLI options, if they are not provided, the tool automatically determines the most appropriate comparison based on the state of the Git repository.
+In this example, since the working tree was modified but not yet committed, the comparison was made between the HEAD commit and the working tree.
+Finally, the identified suspicious clones are displayed as ``missing changes''.

-Executing \verb|iccheck --help| provides a list of CLI options and their descriptions.
-The \verb|--repo|, \verb|--from|, and \verb|--to| options specify the Git repository and the snapshots before and after changes, respectively.
-The \verb|--ignore| option allows filtering of the reported missing changes.
-The \verb|--format| option specifies the output format with \verb|--format json| being particularly useful for CI/CD integration.
+Executing \texttt{iccheck {-}{-}help} provides a list of CLI options and their descriptions.
+The \texttt{{-}{-}repo}, \texttt{{-}{-}from}, and \texttt{{-}{-}to} options specify the Git repository and the snapshots before and after changes, respectively.
+If \texttt{{-}{-}from} is not specified, ICCheck automatically uses the parent of the commit specified by \texttt{{-}{-}to} as the snapshot before changes.
+The \texttt{{-}{-}ignore} option allows filtering of the reported missing changes, whereas the \texttt{{-}{-}include} option limits the paths to be analyzed.
+The \texttt{{-}{-}format} option specifies the output format with \texttt{{-}{-}format json} being particularly useful for CI/CD integration.

+Output clone instances are displayed in the order they are detected, i.e., according to the order of files processed, since ICCheck does not employ a specific ranking algorithm.
+Users who prefer a particular ordering can still implement their own ranking criteria, such as those proposed by Hamid et al.~\cite{hamid-fleccs-ranking}, as a post-processor of the JSON output.